 If you have never played Fall Guys, let me sum it up for you.
 It’s about running to the end gate the fastest possible, while avoiding or jumping over obstacles.
 Every stage ends up eliminating a good chunk of your cohort so that you get to a final stage with only a few left after 4 rounds, to decide on the final winner.
 The controls are extremely simple (move with the analog pad and one button to jump) which makes it approachable for everyone, kids and adults alike.

-In any case, if you’d like to get started, we have recently pushed a quick video that should get you started on installing Fall Guys in less than 4 minutes (excluding download times) using Heroic Games Launcher.
+In any case, if you’d like ot get started, we have recently pushed a quick video that should get you started on installing Fall Guys in less than 4 minutes (excluding download times).

-Fall Guys has moved to a new season recently, with space-themed levels, and some of the new levels are terrific (and difficult) – I really like the level where there are invisible bridges over the void, and you need to refer to a map that updates in the horizon to check where is your next safe path.
+Fall Guys has moved to a new season recently, with a space theme, and some of the new levels are terrific (and difficult) - I really like the level where there are invisible bridges over the void, and you need to refer to a map that updates in the horizon to check where is your next safe path.